Schwad/factory_bot/GETTING_STARTED.md

 Aliases
 -------
-factory_bot allows you to define aliases to existing factories to make them easier to re-use.
+factory_face allows you to define aliases to existing factories to make them easier to re-use.
 This could come in handy when, for example, your Post object has an author attribute that actually refers to an instance of a User class.
-While normally factory_bot can infer the factory name from the association name, in this case it will look for a author factory in vain.
+While normally factory_face can infer the factory name from the association name, in this case it will look for a author factory in vain.
 So, alias your user factory so it can be used under alias names.

 ```ruby
 factory :user, aliases: [:author, :commenter] do